-The UEFA Cup existed from 1971 to 2009 after which it change its name to the Europa League.
+The UEFA Cup existed from 1971 to 2009 until it change its name to the Europa League.
 At the same time the structure changed from a knockout tournament to a group tournament.
 Whereas the European Cup included teams that had won their domestic leagues the UEFA Cup included the closest runners-up (how many teams that qualified from each league differed depending on rankings and seeding.
-From the season 1999-2000 the tournament also included winners of the domestic cups due to the merge of the Cup Winner's Cup.
+From the season 1999-2000 the tournament also included winners of the domestic cups due to a merge of the Cup Winner's Cup.

 All the winners and runners-up trough the years of the UEFA Cup.
 The very last UEFA Cup tournament was played in the season 2008-2009.
 After that, the tournament changed setup and was renamed Europa League, continue to Europe League winners and runners-up.

 |1986-1987||IFK Göteborg||Dundee United|

 As the table show, the UEFA Cup started in 1971.
 It was preceded by the Inter-Cities Fairs Cup that existed between 1955 and 1971, but was not originally arranged by UEFA.

 Including the 1996-1997 season, the final was played in a two-legged match.
 It would when change to a one match final on a neutral ground from 1997-1998 season.